chndlrm/CSS-385-Game-Final/README.md

 ## Tools Used
 To communicate we used Discord and iMessage.

 For file sharing we tried to use GitHub but found it tricky to work with and switched to Unity's collaboration tool.

-## Conclusion
+## Conclusion and Thoughts
 I mainly worked on the hero behavior, animation, and physics.

 ### Assets Used